Volunteer Handbook – Program Values and Guidelines

-Examples: Read Across America guest reader, Principal-for-a-Day participant, guest/resource speaker, senior exhibition panel member, one-time school or classroom event with no unsupervised activity with student, or other day or guest-type activity.
+Examples: Read Across America guest reader, Principal-for-a-Day participant, guest/resource speaker, senior exhibition panel member, one-time school or classroom event with no unsupervised activity with students, or other day or guest-type activity.

 - Be sponsored or approved by a school site or district employee.

-- Display a visitor identification badge which they will surrender following the event or activity.
+- Display a visitor identification badge that they will surrender following the event or activity.

 Guests must follow any additional school-specific visitor rules.